© 2022 GOECO | All rights reserved

 Internet: Wi-Fi is available for use at the lodge.

 Laundry: There is a washing machine, ironing board and iron available for you to use for free.

-Accommodations: Interns will stay in shared rooms in a luxurious lodge that contains a garden, pool and barbecue area, luxury en suite accommodation, underfloor heating in winter, entertainment area, DSTV and Wi-Fi access.
+Accommodations: Interns will stay in shared rooms in a luxurious lodge that contains a garden, pool and barbecue area, en suite accommodation, underfloor heating in winter, entertainment area, DSTV and Wi-Fi access.
 There are two house cats living in the lodge.
 NOTE: From May 13th to August 4th, 2024, the main volunteer house of this program is fully booked.
 While in this period, new applicants will be placed in the secondary lodge, which is conveniently located a few minutes away, and they can make full use of the main lodge’s facilities.

 Food: Basic breakfast ingredients are supplied at the lodge, as well as daily items such as tea, coffee, sugar, herbs & spices, fruit, cereal, milk and bread, spreads, sauces etc. Lunch is provided during your placement from the Ranch restaurant and dinner is prepared for you by the lodge manager, who also runs both lodges.
 When you are not working (Saturday and Sunday) meals are not included.
 Please note upon registration if you have allergies or special dietary needs.